abulatek/abulatek.github.io/_pages/about.md

 *Hello!*
 ------
-My name is Alyssa Bulatek (she/her) and I am a [fourth-year graduate student](https://astro.ufl.edu/directory/alyssa-bulatek/) in the Astronomy department at the University of Florida working with Dr. Adam Ginsburg.
-I graduated from Macalester College in May 2020.
-If you would like to know more about things I have gotten to do in my career so far, please see [my CV](https://abulatek.github.io/cv/).
+Alyssa Bulatek (she/her) is a [fifth-year graduate student](https://astro.ufl.edu/directory/alyssa-bulatek/) in the Astronomy department at the University of Florida in Gainesville working with Dr. Adam Ginsburg.
+She studies the process by which gas and dust condense into stars in one of the most extreme and turbulent parts of our Milky Way galaxy: its Galactic Center.
+Specifically, she uses radio telescopes to study light emitted by molecules (both simple and complex) that uniquely trace age milestones in the infancy of a forming star.
+Alyssa loves to learn about discoveries on the frontiers of astronomy, whether they be fast radio bursts, exoplanets, or gravitational waves.
+In her future, Alyssa hopes to work at a small college as a lecturer and observatory manager in an Astronomy department.
+When she is not doing research, she enjoys reading sci-fi and fantasy novels, playing video games in the Ace Attorney series, and cross-stitching pixelated versions of impressionist paintings.
+If you would like to know more about things Alyssa has gotten to do in her career so far, please see her [CV](https://abulatek.github.io/cv/).

 Interests
 ------